pmwasson/ASE/README.md

     - **No Mask**: when selected with the B button will write a design that specifies just pixel on/off data.
   - **Info**: Shows some information about the application.
 The A button will return to the Main Menu.

+## Notes

+- *Loading* and *Saving* can do done using the Arduino serial monitor when the Arduboy is connected to a PC using a USB cable.
+To bring up the serial monitor, launch the Arduino platform and click on the microscope looking icon in the upper right corner.
+Saving the design will output the results in the serial monitor.
+This can be cut and pasted directly into code, like the *Code Example* below.
+To load a design, select the text between the *BEGIN* and *END* comments (don't include the lines with *BEGIN* or *END*) and paste it into the serial monitor input line and click send.
+Then select load on the *Arduboy Sprite Editor*.

 ## Code Example

 Here is a complete code example using a saved sprite: